Editors’ Picks – Best Tournament Poker Sites

 Satellite tournaments are just tournaments where the prize you're playing for is the buy-in to another bigger prize pool poker tournament.

 Chris Moneymaker won his $10,000 seat into the 2003 WSOP Main Event through a $40 satellite, for example.

 In some satellites you're not just qualifying for a poker tournament but an all-expenses paid vacation to an exotic location AND a poker tournament.

 Weekly Guaranteed Tournaments

-Perhaps the most famous is the PokerStars Sunday Million, which originally offered a guaranteed prize pool of over $1 million but is now considerably bigger because of the amount of players it draws willing to put up the $200 buy-in.
+Perhaps the most famous is the PokerStars Sunday Million, which originally offered a guaranteed prize pool of over $1 million but is now considerably bigger because of the amount of players willing to put up the $200 buy-in.